iterative/dvc.org/content/docs/command-reference/import.md

 they won't be updated.
 Use `dvc update` to update the downloaded data artifact from the source repo.

+### Backup mode

+To avoid duplicating large files, `dvc import` does not push imported files to any [remotes](/doc/command-reference/remote) by default.
+This means that when `dvc pull/fetch` is run, DVC retrieves imports from their source.
+So if the original source of an import is deleted, then the files are not backed up in your remote, and data may be lost.

+To prevent this, you can use the `--backup` option to request DVC to backup the data imports to remote storage.
+This also means that `dvc pull/fetch` no longer needs to access import sources, so these imports can be restored from remote storage like typical data tracked with `dvc add`.

 ## Options

 - `-o <path>`, `--out <path>` - specify a path to the desired location in the